+Born and raised in Toronto, Canada, Rob Stewart began photographing underwater when he was 13.
+By the age of 18, he became a scuba instructor and then moved on to earn a Bachelor of Science degree in Biology, studying in Ontario, Jamaica and Kenya.
 Before making Sharkwater (2007), Stewart spent four years travelling the world as chief photographer for the Canadian Wildlife Federation’s magazines.
-Leading expeditions to the most remote areas of the world, Stewart has logged thousands of hours underwater using the latest in camera and rebreather technologies.
+Leading expeditions to the most remote areas of the world, Stewart logged thousands of hours underwater using the latest in camera and rebreather technologies.
 Stewart’s highly sought-after images have appeared in nearly every media form worldwide.

-While on assignment to photograph sharks in the Galapagos Islands, Stewart discovered illegal longlining fisheries indiscriminately killing sharks within the marine reserve.
+While on assignment to photograph sharks in the Galapagos Islands, Stewart discovered illegal longlining, indiscriminately killing sharks within the marine reserve.
 He tried promoting awareness through print media, but when the public didn’t respond, Stewart decided to make a film to bring people closer to sharks.
 At the age of 22 he left his career behind and embarked on a remarkable journey over four years and 12 countries, resulting in the epic Sharkwater.

-Sharkwater has been enormously successful, premiering at the Toronto International Film Festival and winning a “Canada’s Top Ten” award.
+Sharkwater was enormously successful, premiering at the Toronto International Film Festival and winning a “Canada’s Top Ten” award.
 Sharkwater made history with the largest opening weekend of any Canadian documentary, and was the most award-winning documentary of the year, winning over 35 awards at prestigious film festivals around the world.

 Stewart’s hardcover book, Sharkwater: An Odyssey to Save the Planet, was released in October 2007 by Key Porter Books.
 His book Save the Humans was released in the Fall of 2012 by Random House.